codess-aus/DP-100/Optimize.md

 **PCA** ensures linear dimensionality reduction.
 It uses singular value decompositions of the data and reduces the dimensional space.

 **StandardScaleWrapper** ensures that the features are standardized by altering the dataset, removing the mean, and scaling to unit variance.

+A **truncation selection** policy is an early termination policy that cancels a percentage of low-performing runs.
+Each run's performance is evaluated using a primary metric, and the percentage of jobs to cancel is specified when you define the policy.
+As part of its calculations, a truncation selection policy considers previous performance for runs with less run time.

+A **median stopping** policy calculates running averages across training runs that cancels any runs whose performance falls below the median of the running average.

+**Bayesian sampling** method selects hyperparameters based on the performance of previous runs.
+The Bayesian sampling method does not support early termination.

+**BanditPolicy object** allows you to create an early termination policy which will terminate training jobs that are not likely to result in an accurate machine learning model.
+As part of a BanditPolicy configuration, you can define the amount of slack between the best performing job and the job being evaluated.